Mantak Chia: Biography

-Chia's lineage is that of the Dragon's Gate sect of the Quanzhen (Complete Perfection) school of Taoism.
-This sect takes the practical approach in studying Taoist Inner Alchemy (Chinese: 內丹實修派).
-It emphasizes knowledge and method that are effective to develop the states of inner experience and consciousness that are the birthright of all humans and accessible by all, without unnecessary rituals.
-After having inherited the complete Taoist internal spiritual cultivation system from his master, Yi Eng, Chia followed the master's instruction to teach it to others.

 Nine Formulas

-The first two formulas are probably the most famous parts of Chia's teaching.
-However, they are not the core of the system.
-The purpose of the two formulas is to invoke one's awareness of qi, to strengthen it, and to open important qi channels in one's body, such as the governor and functional channels.
-These practices build a solid foundation for later formulas.
+Chia teaches a form of Taoism which he has branded "Nine Formulas".
+He argues that the purpose of the first two formulas is to "invoke one's awareness of Qi, to strengthen it, and to open important qi channels in one's body, such as the governor and functional channels".
+Chia claims these practices build a solid foundation for later formulas and that sexual energy plays important roles in qi cultivation.

-Sexual energy plays very important roles in qi cultivation.
-Taoist practitioners believe that the sexual energy accounts for a large part of the energy that a human body generates, and a person cannot achieve spiritual fulfillment without conserving and leveraging the power of the sexual energy.
-The first step of traditional inner alchemy (Chinese: 內丹) is transforming the material carrier of sexual energy (jing) into qi.
-The second formula lays a solid foundation for this purpose.
-However, because sex is a "hot" topic in a society, teaching sexual practices might be controversial.

-The third formula, Fusion, really starts inner alchemy practices.
-Inner alchemy traditionally has three stages: transforming jing to qi, transforming qi to shen, returning shen to void.
+The third formula, Fusion, begins what Chia calls "inner alchemy" practices.
+Chia claims inner alchemy traditionally has three stages: transforming jing to qi, transforming qi to shen, returning shen to void.
 Qi and shen are inner life energies with shen being a more refined level, and both originate from the same original universe force.

-In Kan Li practices, one should have developed strong qi of all kinds so that intercourses of different qi take place resulting in a qi entity, call qi pearl (Chinese: 內丹), inside one's own body.
+In later Kan Li practices, Chia argues one should have developed strong qi of all kinds so that intercourses of different qi take place resulting in a qi entity, call qi pearl (Chinese: 內丹), inside one's own body.
 This process is often described by the analogy of intercourses of a female and a male which leads to a fertilized egg.
-The intensive qi activities create an internal energy body which becomes the center of further practices, and eventually, the internal body leads to Tao, reaching immortality.
-Cultivating the internal body and merging into Tao are the central practices of Taoist inner alchemy, which require great dedication and determination.
+Chia argues the intensive qi activities create an internal energy body which becomes the center of further practices, and eventually, the internal body leads to Tao, reaching "immortality".
+Cultivating the internal body and merging into Tao are the central practices of Taoist inner alchemy.

+There is no scientific evidence to support either Qi, Taoist practices or Chia's Nine Formula claims.